 To test if everything is working, you can build the example code.

-jni/Application.mk inside the android example folder, it has to match the
+app/src/main/jni/Application.mk inside the android example folder, they have to match the

 CMAKE_ANDROID_ARCH_ABI that was passed to cmake.
 The error that TGUI.hpp is not found can mean that this value is wrong.
 If you used a different value for